One-Touch Soccer logo

 Conduct within the facility, both on the field and off, should be in the spirit of good sportsmanship.
 Players are expected to adhere to the rules of the game and make every effort to avoid causing injury to themselves and other persons using the facility.

-The following are prohibited on OTS premises:
+The following are prohibited on One-Touch Soccer premises:

 · Alcoholic beverages